dansmyers/ComputerOrganizationAndArchitecture/Notes/02a-History.md

 **World War II**

-The German enginer Konrad Zuse invented a series of calculating machines using electromechnical relays: switches that are activated by electrical signals.
+The German enginer Konrad Zuse invented a series of calculating machines using electromechnical relays&mdash;switches that are activated by electrical signals.
 Zuse began building his first machine, the Z1, in his parents' living room.
 His last War-era machine, the Z3, was the first binary and programmable computer.
-It lacked conditional branching, so it was not practially capable of true general-purpose computation.
+It lacked conditional branching, however, so it was not practially capable of true general-purpose computation.

 The German government did not grasp the potential of the computer and gave Zuse only limited support, denying him funds to build a fully electronic version of his designs.
 The Z3 was destroyed by Allied bombing raids on Berlin in 1943.